 One reason is that we need and want to see results immediately.
 What’s more, many companies simply don’t have the data, expertise or resources required to take a computer through all the steps needed for proper training.

 Some companies have already taken a step in the right direction by building artificial data to train computers, including Generative Teaching Networks and Progressive Learning methodology.
-In Andrew Ng‘s recent session, the Google Brain co-founder spotlit the benefits of putting more emphasis on data preparation.
+In Andrew Ng‘s recent session, the Google Brain co-founder spotted the benefits of putting more emphasis on data preparation.

 Obviously, each industry and project within the field requires training.
-This layer of training can be likened to college-level knowledge and should lay on the top of the earlier learned foundation.
+This layer of training can be likened to college-level knowledge and should lay on top of the earlier learned foundation.